procf/procf.github.io/index.md

 # Physics and Rheology of Complex Fluids

-Welcome to the Physics and Rheology of Complex Fluids (PRO-CF) group at Northeastern University!
+Welcome to the Rheoinformatic Lab at Northeastern University!
 Our research focuses on computational methods for studying rheology -- the science of complex fluids.
 We use computational modeling, network science, and machine learning techniques to study and predict the properties of complex and structured fluids.